-On January 30, 2012 Golden Arrow announced it had staked a new license, Ritsuko (3,237 ha), and the Company's total land holdings in the prospective Caballos district now stands at approximately 25,195 ha.
-The Company completed bulldozer road access in January along with trenching and sampling.
-Talus fine sampling
+On January 30, 2012 Golden Arrow announced it had staked a new license, Ritsuko (3,237 ha) as part of the Caballos project.

 The Company completed bulldozer road access in January along with trenching and sampling.
 Talus fine sampling has defined a 1.4 km anomalous zone with up to 1,667 ppm Cu and up to 150 ppb Au.